kidkicksam76/blackclover-mod/README.md

 kidkick76-mods we might want are journey map, apple skin, hats, morph, waystones,

-well i got a problem though with gradle commands , terminal is not recongizing them so i m downloading gradle
+yolte-well i got a problem though with gradle commands , terminal is not recongizing them so i m downloading gradle

 kidkick76-ok if its a problem with terminal than there should be a command to fix it